braboobssiere/article-reader/README.md

 Paste any article link.
 Get a clean, ad-free page to read it — no clutter, no distractions, no tracking.

-Think of it as your own personal "Reader Mode" that works on any website, accessible from any device via a link you control.
+Your own personal "Reader Mode" that works on any website* (not really 😃), accessible from any device via a link you control.

 ---